sustainlab-group/mapillarygcn/README.md

 We fed the high-res images directly into the [Seamless Scene Segmentation model](https://github.com/mapillary/seamseg) to get their segmentations and object detections.
 The class indexes, class names, and confidences of the detections per image are conveniently available in the csv as `features`, `features_name`, and `confidence`.

 **Image Features**
-To get image features, we resized the images to 224x224 and then trained CNNs on the classification task.
-To download the image features for use in the GCN, download them here:
+To get image features, we resized the images to 224x224 and then trained CNNs on the classification task (ResNet34 with pretrained ImageNet weights; trained for 10 epochs with batch size 256 and lr 1e-3).
+To download the image features for use in the GCN, download [pretrained_image_features.csv](https://drive.google.com/file/d/1tYcegp9zYwFkV5Xgtgfq1-ytOGMTDt-Z/view?usp=sharing) (zip file 2.44 GB).

 **Clusters**
 The clusters we used for training and validation are specified by `train_clusters_ia.txt` and `val_clusters_ia.txt`, respectively.